Mitigating barren plateaus of variational quantum eigensolvers

-Despite the success of VQE, expressibility~\cite{haug2021capacity,Du2022,holmes2022connecting} and trainability~\cite{mcclean2018barren,zhang2021toward,Zhang2022} are still two critical challenges of designing ansatzes for VQE.
-To improve the accuracy of the algorithms, ansatzes with strong expressibility are usually preferred, and they are usually required to be deep enough to ensure the expressibility for finding the right solutions.
+Despite the success of VQE, expressibility~\cite{haug2021capacity,Du2022,holmes2022connecting} and trainability~\cite{mcclean2018barren,zhang2021toward,Zhang2022} are still two critical challenges of designing ansatzes for it.
+To improve the accuracy of the algorithms, deep ansatzes are usually preferred for their strong expressibility.
 This could be seen in the same spirit of deep neural networks in machine learning.
-However, recent works~\cite{holmes2022connecting,sim2019expressibility,nakaji2021expressibility} have connected the expressibility and trainability implying that strong expressibility will lead to poor trainability due to the barren plateau phenomenon~\cite{mcclean2018barren, Sharma2020c, Marrero2020}, i.e., the gradients in training will vanish exponentially in the number of qubits.
+However, recent works~\cite{holmes2022connecting,sim2019expressibility,nakaji2021expressibility} imply that strong expressibility will lead to poor trainability due to the barren plateau phenomenon~\cite{mcclean2018barren, Sharma2020c, Marrero2020}, i.e., exponentially vanishing gradients in training with respect to the number of qubits.
 This technical bottleneck seriously restricts the scalability of VQE.
-Despite a plethora of recent attempts to address the barren plateaus through adjusting initialization~\cite{Grant2019,Verdon2019}, cost functions~\cite{cerezo2021cost,kieferova2021quantum}, and architectures~\cite{Pesah2021}, there is still a strong need for guaranteeing or extending the scalability of VQE by eliminating this trainability bottleneck while keeping the effectiveness.
+Despite a plethora of recent attempts to address the barren plateaus through adjusting initialization~\cite{Grant2019,Verdon2019}, cost functions~\cite{cerezo2021cost,kieferova2021quantum}, and architectures~\cite{Pesah2021}, there is still a strong need for extending the scalability of VQE by improving the trainability while preserving the effectiveness.